delamelie/react-accessible-modal/README.md

-<h1>React plugin : react-accessible-modal</h1>
+<h1>React plugin : simple-react-accessible-modal</h1>
 </br>

 <img src="./modal-screenshot.PNG"/>

 A React responsive modal component that handles accessibility requirements :

 - use of Escape key to close the modal
 - traps focus inside the modal
 - hides background content
 - focus on whatever field you want when the modal is closed (optional)

-You can also choose to apply your own custom style for the button, the icon and message
+\*\*You can also choose to apply your own custom style for the button, the icon and message
 </br>
 </br>

 <h2>Install</h2>
 Once you have set up your React app :
 </br>
 </br>
-<code>npm install react-accessible-modal</code>
+<code>npm install simple-react-accessible-modal</code>
 </br>
 </br>
 <h2>Use</h2>
 <ol>
 <li>Import the component in your React app :</li>
-<code>import { Modal } from "react-accessible-modal";</code>
+<code>import { Modal } from "simple-react-accessible-modal";</code>
  </br>
  </br>
  <li>Set the state and variables :</li>